AnWaTr/Simple-Melee/README.md

 ## SimpleMelee-V2
 During a project at Starkey I was asked to build an Android app with Kotlin.

-Problem - I never used Kotlin.
+Problem - I never used Kotlin...and never held an Android phone!

 So, I found a great book by [https://www.bignerdranch.com](https://www.bignerdranch.com) on Kotlin and built the following terminal driven role playing game.